awsdocs/aws-greengrass-developer-guide/doc_source/reset-deployments-scenario.md

 `--group-id`
 The group ID\.

-The output of the `get-deployment-status` CLI command will look like this:
+The output of the `get-deployment-status` CLI command looks like this:

 ```
 {